HS-IRBs News April 2015

 - Updated guidance on when the HS IRBs will serve as IRB of record or cede IRB review to another IRB.

-- A new IRB Reliance Partners page providing information on the IRB reliance partnerships in which the HS IRBs currently participate.
+- A new Single IRB Review Partners page providing information on the IRB reliance partnerships in which the HS IRBs currently participate.

 If you have questions about these changes or any IRB reliance issues, please contact the HS IRBs Reliance Team (firstname.lastname@example.org).